-Plone Docker Images#
+Plone Docker images#

 plone/plone-frontend#

-Repository available at plone/plone-frontend
+Repository is available at plone/plone-frontend.

 # syntax=docker/dockerfile:1

-FROM base as builder
+FROM plone/frontend-builder:${VOLTO_VERSION} AS builder

 RUN <<EOT